-Community pharmacies could play bigger part in tackling poor healthAugust 12th, 2014 in Health /
+Community pharmacies could play bigger part in tackling poor healthAugust 12, 2014 in Medicine & Health / Health

 Community pharmacies could play a vital role in tackling major public health concerns such as obesity and smoking because the vast majority of people in England live within easy walking distance, say researchers.